 What about my neighbors' privacy?

-Although smart doorbells don't have the same abilities as security cameras, they are closely related and may be seen as a breach of privacy if installed too close to another property.
+Although smart doorbells don't have all of the same abilities as security cameras, they are closely related and may be seen as a breach of privacy if installed too close to another property.
 While cameras on smart doorbells are designed to work best at close range, their HD sensors record in high detail and people walking across the street will be visible and possibly identified.

 If your door is within sight of a neighbor's garden, or other sensitive areas like a school playground, then you should let people know before putting a device like this on your front door.
-Because they store the video they record (for a certain amount of time) it's just a good practice to make neighbors aware — and then label and delete the footage appropriately.
+Because they store the video they record (for a certain amount of time) it's simply good practice to make neighbors aware — and then label and delete the footage appropriately.

-Finally, it is highly recommended that you check that the camera's date and time are correct, so any footage that needs to be used as evidence of a crime (an attempted burglary, for example) is correctly timestamped.
+Finally, it is highly recommended that you check the camera's date and time are correct, so any footage that needs to be used as evidence of a crime (an attempted burglary, for example) is correctly timestamped.

-Options available to renters
+Video doorbell options available to renters

 Ring's doorbells work with Amazon Alexa, so you can ask the assistant to "show my front door," and footage will appear on your Echo Spot and Echo Show, or on your television via an Amazon Fire TV stick.

 And if you're concerned you won't hear the doorbell ring — or you don't always have your smartphone by your side — you can also add the $29 Ring Doorbell Chime which helps renters hear the doorbell inside the apartment.

 When it comes to smart doorbells, renters have far fewer options than property owners.
-Thankfully, the options available are some of the best-reviewed and highest-praised out of any doorbell — wired or wireless.
+Thankfully, the options available are some of the best-reviewed and highest-praised out of any doorbell, wired or wireless.